patrickbucher/read-think-write/content/dijkstra-counterpoint.md

 > pencil and paper is that you are almost forced to avoid all avoidable
 > complexities.

-Dijkstra wrote and published the paper three years later.
+Again, Dijkstra sees a constraint as something positive.
+He wrote and published the paper three years later.
 He also thought about the _shortest path_ problem a long time before, but he didn't bother writing about it until he solved the problem.

 This stands in contrast to Paul Graham's publication style (again from [How to Write Usefully](https://paulgraham.com/useful.html)):